 Equity Income: Stocks, Investment Trusts, and ETFs

-Investing in the stock market is one of the best ways to generate investment income.
-Dividend stocks are often among the top-performing companies in their industries.
-Just because they offer dividend payments doesn’t mean many of these companies aren’t also growth stocks.
+Investing in the stock market is one way to generate investment income.
+Just because dividend stocks offer dividend payments doesn’t mean many of these companies aren’t also growth stocks.
 When considering dividend stocks, make sure to look at the dividend yield, which is the annual return on investment you’ll receive based on the current stock price.

 You can also invest in multiple stocks at once through investment trusts.
 Real estate investment trusts (REITs) in particular are known for paying out large dividends to investors.
 These trusts typically make money by renting out properties to individuals or businesses, and some or all of that rental income is returned to investors.

-REITs also have the attractive property that they don’t always move up or down with the broader stock market.
+REITs also don’t always move up or down with the broader stock market.
 In some cases, they can be more resilient during a market crash.

 ETFs (exchange-traded funds) and mutual funds are additional options for income investing in the UK.
 There is a class of ETFs and mutual funds known as income funds, which are specifically designed for income investors.
 They often contain a mix of dividend stocks, bonds, and REITs to offer high payouts that you can either collect as cash or reinvest in the fund.